jjueza/ken.ly/README.md

 heroku open
 ```

-Run with MongoDB
+### MongoDB

 The default configuration of ken.ly uses an in-memory data store that is destroyed when the JVM exits.
 If you'd
-like the data to stick around longer, you can install MongoDB and use it as the principal data store.
+like the data to stick around longer, you can install [MongoDB](http://docs.mongodb.org/manual/installation/) and use it as the principal data store.
 On startup
 ken.ly looks for an environment variable called `MONGOLAB_URI` and tries to connect to the URI.
 ```
 export MONGOLAB_URI="mongodb://localhost:27017/links"
-foreman start
 ```

 If you have the MongoLab add-on configured for your Heroku instance, the `MONGOLAB_URI` environment variable